aio-libs/aiohttp/docs/contributing.rst

 I hope everybody knows how to work with git and github nowadays :)

+Workflow is pretty straightforward:

+  1. Clone the GitHub_ repo

-Make a change.
+  2. Make a change

-**But**, before sending a pull request please at least run the test suite.
+  3. Make sure all tests passed

+  4. Commit changes to own aiohttp clone

+  5. Make pull request from github page for your clone

 Preconditions for running aiohttp test suite
 --------------------------------------------